CLASSIC VINTAGE FIREARMS

-There are many opinions on what is the best Classic Firearms of all time and who made them.
-Many would consider the original lever action firearms of the late 1800’s to be the all time best.
+There are many opinions on what are the best Classic Vintage Firearms of all time and who made them.
+Many would consider the original lever action rifles of the late 1800’s to be the all time best.
 It was certainly a big step forward from the single shot rifles of that era.
 The lever rifles would now allow a man the ability to shoot several times in rapid succession.
 A great innovation and very desirable to the military and the average hunter and shooter.

 The bolt action rifles would also become a significant development by the end of the 1800’s.
 They however did not become true classic vintage rifles till the 1930’s era (IMHO).
 Most bolt action rifles would be for military use when first developed.
 They would be a little on the heavy and bulky side.
 This would also bring about the development of the rimless cartridges that would bring a new era to the modern rifle development.

 The Winchester model 54 was one of the first classic vintage firearms in bolt rifles in my opinion, but was still designed on a military action.
 Some of the European manufactures would produce commercial bolt rifles from their military rifles also.
 Mauser would be one example.
 But they would not be readily available to the average hunter or shooter of that time.